45jerryjoseph/Library_Management/README.md

 Transfer ICP:
 `dfx ledger transfer <ADDRESS>  --memo 0 --icp 100 --fee 0`
 where:
- - `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the marketplace canister).
+ - `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the library canister).
  - `--icp` is the transfer amount
  - `--fee` is the transaction fee.
 In this case it's 0 because we make this transfer as the minter idenity thus this transaction is of type MINT, not TRANSFER.
  - `<ADDRESS>` is the address of the recipient.
-To get the address from the principal, you can use the helper function from the marketplace canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.
+To get the address from the principal, you can use the helper function from the library canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.

 ### Internet identity canister